Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 I said yes, judgments and evaluations are very helpful, if they're a language of life.
 But when we put it in the form of a language of right, wrong, good bad, that's promoting a system of domination that I believe is contributing to violence on the planet.

 Well, they often need me to show them concretely in the situations in which they're working what this would look like.
-For example, in this school system that I was working with, they wanted me to take over several classes for a day, so they could see how I would evaluate students using nonviolent communication.
+For example, in this school system that I was working with, they wanted me to take over several classes for a day, so they could see how I would evaluate students using Nonviolent Communication.

 I took over some math classes, and some reading classes, for the day.
-The school system had me followed around with a video camera, making the videotape of what I did with the students so that this could be used to train the teachers in how to evaluate according to nonviolent communication, principles of evaluation.
+The school system had me followed around with a video camera, making the videotape of what I did with the students so that this could be used to train the teachers in how to evaluate according to Nonviolent Communication, principles of evaluation.
 I worked with students for about four hours that day in different classes.

 I went back to that school system a month later, and the superintendent of schools was talking to me before the day started and he said, that video tape you made Marshall last time showing the teachers other ways of evaluating besides using words like good, bad, normal, abnormal boy that has really motivated a lot of teachers to want to change their way of communicating.